oldmartijntje/vertical-dinosaur/README.md

-# diagonal-dinosaur
+# vertical-dinosaur
-NodeTS EJS Mongodb webapp Template📋
+JavaScript (ported from [Diagonal Dinosaur](https://github.com/oldmartijntje/diagonal-dinosaur), which is TypeScript) EJS MongoDB webapp Template📋

+**Note:** This project is a port of the original TypeScript version to JavaScript.
+All TypeScript code and configuration have been removed.

 This requires you either one of the followig:
 - You run mongodb locally